How to write an Arch program

 Handler

-The handler (process_instruction) parameters must match what is required for a transaction instruction.
+Each handler function's parameters must match what is required for a transaction Instruction.

 • program_id - Unique identifier of the currently executing program.